The Horse Club of The Dolmen de Merilles in Asturias

 Above Image – The village of Tuña in the valley below.

 So What About the Horse Club?

 Ah…but what about this ‘horse club’?
 It was not what we expected at all and quite the funny surprise.
 The dolmen is on a sloping side of a high mountain, just below the ridge top.
-There not many trees this high up, just a handful near the dolmen and the rest of the terrain is expose; covered in soft, green grass and flowering shrubs.
-It feels high, open and expansive, like you can reach and touch the sky overhead.
-As we were approaching from below, I saw a small stone building with an old stone wall around it, and thought it was a shepherd’s hut.
+There are not many trees this high up, just a handful near the dolmen and the rest of the terrain is exposed, covered in soft, green grass and flowering shrubs.
+It feels high, open, and expansive like you can reach and touch the sky overhead.
+As we were approaching from below, I saw a small stone building with an old stone wall around it and thought it was a shepherd’s hut.
 It turned out that this is where the dolmen is, just on the other side of the small structure and within the low rock wall.

 When we reached it, it was surrounded by this club of horses.
 There must have been more than a dozen, with a handful of them being foals.
 The stone hut was a feed shed and here several horses had their heads inside its windows, eating away at whatever was stored inside for them.
 Some of them never did show their faces the whole time we were there.

 The rest of the group were female horses, many of them pregnant and with a large bell around their neck that clanged loudly with each movement.
 We soon got to know which foul seemed to belong to which mother, for the young ones were quite curious about us from the beginning.
 A couple of them came quite close to us, but their mother would start tossing her head and coming towards us to intercept any contact with their baby.

 These horses seemed pretty funny to us.
 One was right at the dolmen, with her head low and nestled in between two of the lower pillar stones that hold up its top stone.
 She was trying to keep cool and keep the flies away from her face, so she was using the monolith to help her with that.
 She moved a little, to scratch herself against this ancient stones, but otherwise didn’t leave the dolmen, so she’s in most of our pictures.